CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 - Client-side: Widgets will consume `viewport features` data, listening to the viewport changes. `viewportFilter` prop must be true.
 The viewport is part of the store, any time it changes, the widget refresh to filter the data with the new viewport.

 Remarks
-* Setting `viewportFilter={false}` is the same as not specifying the prop, because the default value is false.
+* Setting `viewportFilter={true}` is the same as not specifying the prop, because the default value is true.
 * BigQuery layers need to capture data from client-side, requires `viewportFilter` prop set to true.
 Otherwise, you will get an error.

 ## How the pieces work together